Daisaku Ikeda: Citizen diplomacy

 First in 1967 then several times in 1970, Ikeda met with Austrian-Japanese politician and philosopher Richard von Coudenhove-Kalergi, founder of the Paneuropean Movement.
-Their discussions which focused on east–west relations and the future of peace work were serialized in the 'Sankei Shimbun' newspaper in 1971.
-Between 1971 and 1974, Ikeda conducted multiple dialogues with Arnold J. Toynbee in London and Tokyo.
-The major topics of their meetings were published as the book Choose Life.
-In 1974, Ikeda conducted a dialogue with French novelist and Minister of Cultural Affairs Andre Malraux.
+Their discussions which focused on east–west relations and the future of peace work were serialized in the Sankei Shimbun newspaper in 1971.
+In 1974, Ikeda conducted a dialogue with French novelist and then former Minister of Cultural Affairs Andre Malraux.

-In September 1974, Ikeda visited the Soviet Union and met with Premier Alexei Kosygin.
-During their dialogue, Kosygin agreed with Ikeda, saying "We must abandon the very idea of war.
-It is meaningless.
-If we stop preparing for war and prepare instead for peace, we can produce food instead of armaments."
-He then asked Ikeda, "What is your basic ideology?"
-Ikeda replied, "I believe in peace, culture and education – the underlying basis of which is humanism."
-Kosygin said, "I have a high regard for those values.
-We need to realize them here in the Soviet Union as well."

 In January 1975, Ikeda met with Henry Kissinger, then United States Secretary of State, to "urge the de-escalation of nuclear tensions between the United States and the Soviet Union."
 The same month Ikeda met with Secretary-General of the United Nations Kurt Waldheim.
 Ikeda presented Waldheim with a petition containing the signatures of 10,000,000 people calling for total nuclear abolition.
 The petition was organized by youth groups of the Soka Gakkai International and was inspired by Ikeda's longtime anti-nuclear efforts.

-Ikeda's meetings with Nelson Mandela in the 1990s led to a series of SGI-sponsored anti-apartheid lectures, a traveling exhibit, and multiple student exchange programs at the university level.
+Ikeda's meetings with Nelson Mandela in the 1990s led to a series of Soka Gakkai International-sponsored anti-apartheid lectures, a traveling exhibit, and multiple student exchange programs at the university level.
 Their October 1990 meeting in Tokyo led to collaboration with the African National Congress and the United Nations Apartheid Center on an anti-apartheid exhibit inaugurated in Yokohama, Japan "on the 15th anniversary of the Soweto uprisings (16 June 1976)."

-Dialogues between Ikeda and Gorbachev, published in 2005 as Moral Lessons of the Twentieth Century, have been described as "perhaps the best starting point from which to examine the search for a new historicity" of the twentieth century and inform the basis of a new humanism in the twenty-first century.

-Ikeda's message to Ravenna on the occasion of celebrating the poet Dante Alighieri was described as an expression of spiritual resonance with the poet's life and world view, and as a contribution to intercultural dialogue that affirms the value of peaceful coexistence.